Like 50% of American women, I am considered to be petite (5’4” and under).

 If you want blouses, pants, and dresses that are tailor-made to your smaller frame, buying clothes from petite collections is the smart way to go.

 These specially sized clothes have shorter sleeves, higher knee positions, and narrower shoulders.
 They’re often the same designs as the store’s regular collection but made with your smaller dimensions in mind.

 Translation?
 They look better and frame nicer.

 - Ralph Lauren

-For a comprehensive list of stores that service petite shoppers, see InStyle's guide to petite shopping.
-Also, check out junior apparel or larger kids' clothes for similar styles (often cheaper, too!) that fit just right.
+For a comprehensive list of stores that service petite shoppers, see our post on The 12 Best Places to Shop for College Outfits If You’re Petite.
+Also, check out junior apparel or larger kids’ clothes for similar styles (often cheaper, too!) that fit just right.